-Trafalgar Community Infant School Behaviour for Learning Policy and Therapeutic Thinking Autumn 2023
+Trafalgar Community Infant School Behaviour for Learning Policy and the Therapeutic Thinking approach Autumn 2024

 "You can't teach children to behave better by making them feel worse.

 When children feel better, they behave better."

 Pam Leo

 Our approach to behaviour at Trafalgar Community Infant School is based on the Therapeutic Thinking approach.
 Our therapeutic approach to managing behaviour comes from our belief that children learn best when they feel safe, calm, happy and are able to self-regulate their emotions.
 We value, teach and promote pro-social behaviour and all adults work collaboratively in this approach.